by Patrick Bromley and Stephanie Crawford

 I live in a city with one small rental store, and I love it, but sometimes I still crave the laziness of movies coming straight to me.
 Bromley Video is a great idea, and I wish you’d at least look at my PowerPoint presentations.
 Pushing that aside, the first movie I watched from Bromley Video (Eh?
 Hear that ring?) was Knightriders, George Romero’s 1981 renaissance faire motorcycle opus.
 I saw it before years ago, and I’d been meaning to revisit it.
 Romero’s death made that need a moral imperative, and I’m so glad you had it.
 From Stephen King’s cameo to the genuine dramatic moments between Ed Harris and Tom Savini, Knightriders will always be able to stand tall as a true original.

-On the subject of my “intimidating” collection, it should be pointed out that a) it’s literally the only thing that has ever been intimidating about me and b) I have been getting movies to review for close to 15 years, so that goes a long way towards explaining how it has been amassed over the last 20 years.
+On the subject of my “intimidating” collection, it should be pointed out that a) it’s literally the only thing that has ever been intimidating about me and b) Erika and I have been collecting movies since DVD first began in the late '90s and c) I have been getting discs to review for close to 15 years, so that goes a long way towards explaining how it has been amassed over the last 20 years.
 Also, I forgot to mention that Bromley Video is having a special this month where if you rent two movies for free, you also get a third movie for free.
-And before people start writing in the comments that they want to sign up for a card, BV currently has a membership of just you.

 Do I need to have seen The Stud to really appreciate this movie?
 It’s so weird because I love the title and the marketing and Collins and the theme song but not the actual movie itself.
 What am I missing?
 And what’s your next title?